 But she had never seen a temple before.
 The few Middlelanders that she had met—bureaucrats and business owners who worked with her father—had always been stingy with details, as if they were keeping some huge secret from her.

 Goda was still facing away as she walked on, gravel crunching beneath her feet.
 She shook her head without turning around.
 “This site is old.
 It predates the spread of the Cult of Mahara to the Outerland Desert.
 Nobody knows what this building was for.
 Even the script on the walls is too ancient to be intelligible.
-It might be some precursor to the modern Middleland script, but it’s indecipherable to us now.”
+It might be some precursor to modern Middlelander script, but it’s indecipherable to us now.”

 Kanna glanced over her shoulder at the structure one last time as it began growing smaller in the distance.
 “You seem to know this place well.”